Vandit-dev/Vandit-dev/README.md

 Vandit Pandya is a student pursuing a B.E. in Computer Science and Engineering from Babaria Institute of Technology.

-He is an active member of several communities and is an Azure Developer lead & CNCF Vadodara organizer for the Vadodara region and a Docker Community Event Organizer.
+He is an active member of several communities and is an Azure Developer lead & CNCF Organizer for the Vadodara region and a Docker Community Event Organizer.

 He is passionate about upskilling students and enhancing technology learning and skilling for future developers.